MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 For newer development of OData services on .NET, OData Web API 8 is recommended.
 However, OData Web API 7 is actively maintained and some newer features in OData Web API 8 are back-ported to OData Web API 7 where possible.
 There are also features in OData Web API 7 that have not been ported to OData Web API 8, e.g., [automatic support for deeply nested paths](/odata/webapi/automatic-nested-paths-with-enable-nested-paths).

-OData Web API 8 leverages ASP.NET Core features better.
-However, it's only available for .NET Core 3.1 and newer versions of .NET.
+OData Web API 8 leverages ASP.NET Core features and is only available for .NET Core 3.1 and newer versions of .NET.
 It does not support .NET Framework.
 OData Web API 7 supports ASP.NET classic and .NET Framework through the `Microsoft.AspNet.OData` package.